 You must run Synthesis and Compile Netlist on your design before invoking Chip Planner.
-If you do not, Libero runs Synthesis and Compile Netlist before opening Chip Planner.
 You can invoke Chip Planner for floorplanning after running Place and Route to improve routability and remove congestion.

 When floorplanning, you analyze your design to see if certain logic can be grouped within regions.
 Placement regions are especially useful for hierarchical designs with plenty of local connectivity within a block.
 If your timing analysis indicates several paths with negative slack, try grouping the logic included in these paths into their own regions.
 This forces the placement of logic within the path closer together and may improve timing performance of the design.